CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

-### Part a)
+#### CivicActions Responsibility

+When notified (e.g., via CloudWatch) of an auditing failure, CivicActions Operations will review the causes and take corrective action.

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  AWS notifies CivicActions through AWS's ticketing system in the event of a storage failure.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013: response to audit processing failures.

-### Part b)

-#### Drupal specific control support

-When an auditing processing failure occurs, the Drupal system will overwrite the oldest audit records.
-The Drupal watchdog module is used in both the server and a log file created by the AWS and record details of significant transactions processed by Drupal.
+In the event of low storage or other system issues affecting audit, the AWS CloudWatch monitoring system will alert CivicActions Operations via real-time alert mechanism such as OpsGenie.